If you suffer from a psychological or mental condition, you can qualify for an Emotional Support Animal (ESA) or Psychiatric Service Animal (PSA).

 Suicidal Tendencies or Thoughts—In 2016, 4% of those in the US, 18 years old and older, thought about suicide.

-What’s the Big Deal with An ESA Anyway?
+What’s the Big Deal with a Support Dog Anyway?

 An ESA increases serotonin and other natural feel-good chemicals.